 - What is the next right step to get there?

-- What is your 3-month plan here to start moving in that direction?
+- What is your three-month plan here to start moving in that direction?

 If you’re a solopreneur, ask yourself, “What do I need to do to start moving in the correct direction?”
 Then, you put that in place in your operating system.